selfcontained/workflow-extensions-examples/README.md

 3. Necessary scopes are added automatically when you enable workflow steps
 4. You must enable Interactivity and Events, and add the required request URL for both (https://your-domain.ngrok.io/slack/events if you're using ngrok).
 Make sure to also subscribe to the `workflow_step_execute` bot event.
 5. Install (or reinstall) your app in the workspace.
 6. Optional - This app includes a `Update your Slack Status step` that requires some OAuth configuration.
-If you want to enable this step, make sure to do the following
+If you want this step to work, make sure to do the following, otherwise, you can disabled by commenting out some code mentioned below in this readme.
  * Add the `users:read` bot scope
  * Add the `users.profile:write` user scope
  * Add a redirect url that is your apps publicly addressible domain, i.e. https://your-domian.ngrok.io if you're using ngrok.